2020 Theme: Quo Vadis? Where do we go from here?

 Main Conference: Wednesday, November 3 – Friday, November 6

 Each year hundreds of librarians, vendors, and publishers make a pilgrimage to the Holy City.
 They are not headed to the Mediterranean, but to the southeast coast of the U S — to Charleston, SC.

 About the Conference: The Charleston Conference is an informal annual gathering of librarians, publishers, electronic resource managers, consultants, and vendors of library materials in Charleston, SC, in November, to discuss issues of importance to them all.
 It is designed to be a collegial gathering of individuals from different areas who discuss the same issues in a non-threatening, friendly, and highly informal environment.
 Presidents of companies discuss and debate with library directors, acquisitions librarians, reference librarians, serials librarians, collection development librarians, and many, many others.
-Begun in 1980, the Charleston Conference has grown from 20 participants in 1980 to over 1,600 in 2014.
+Begun in 1980, the Charleston Conference has grown from 20 participants in 1980 to thousands in 2018.

 Due to the amount of growth we have experienced, the Conference was held in two hotels for the first time in 2005: the Francis Marion and the Embassy Suites, both in downtown Charleston.
 We are now in three hotels (the Francis Marion, the Embassy Suites Historic, and the Courtyard Marriott Historic) plus the brand new Gaillard Center Charleston!

 The Conference does not have exhibits and is not attached to any professional organization, although a separately managed Vendor Showcase and Juried Product Development Forums take place at the Conference.